anudoranador87/JoseMaria-Frondtend-Portfolio/README.md

 Optimized visual hierarchy with drop-shadow on icons and cards for a "board game" feel.

+## Implemented a button for Dark mode(Progress) 19/02/2026

+Currently implemented a button on top rigth on a fixed position,  and studying Javascript to make it work
 ## Contact
 ** Location:** Malaga, Spain